grohj/KoTello/README.md

 It expects you to be connected to the drone wifi before running.
 After execution blank white screen will show, this window captures your keystrokes, so keep focus on that one.

-Use SPACE to lift off and escape to LAND.
+Use SPACE to lift off and ESCAPE to land.
 Press E after takeoff to control the drone using keyboard.

 Layout:
   - W and S control altitude